hsm207/sycamore/docs/source/querying_data/hybrid_search.md

 # Hybrid and Semantic Search

-You can use an OpenSearch client WHAT VERSION?? to query your Sycamore stack, and you can run hybrid (vector + keyword) or semantic (vector) search on your data.
+You can use an OpenSearch client version 2.12+ to query your Sycamore stack, and you can run hybrid (vector + keyword) or semantic (vector) search on your data.

 ## Default hybrid search processor